foliovision/fv-wordpress-flowplayer/readme.txt

 * improved checking of videos with improved integration in wp-admin (check all of your videos in one place)
 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.2.1 - 2014/02/25 =

+* Feature - added setting for bottom player margin - default to 28px
+* Bugfix - CSS optimization - fix it the original CSS file fails to be opened
+* Bugfix - "no Flowplayer scripts on your site" when there were no videos on homepage

 = 2.2 - 2014/02/24 =